 Imagine picking up your best friend from the airport.
 You have not seen this friend for 2 years due to a move and work obligations.
 The first moment you see her your eyes and face light up and her face does the same thing.
 This is joy-“we are glad to be together”.
-When I feel joy and show it on my face to people I know, they often catch the joy and return it to me which makes me feel even more joy.
+When I feel this shared emotion and show it on my face to people I know, they often catch it and return it to me which makes me feel even more joy.
 Back and forth the nonverbal communication flows, building joy.

 According to Dr. Daniel Siegel (The Developing Mind), joy is the human brain’s preferred state.
-Our brains grow and develop best when our default emotion is joy.
+Our brains grow and develop best when it is our default emotion.
 Babies and caregivers spend hours a day smiling and cooing at each other, building joy.
 Rest and quiet (peace) is also a necessary ingredient for growing, healthy minds.
 Babies and parents take a break from the joy building by looking away from each other and taking a few breaths to rest.
 Then they are ready to engage in eye contact and joy building again.

 Joy Starts Here: the Transformation Zone by Wilder, Khouri, Coursey and Sutton is a great handbook to learn about joy and how to develop more of it in your life.
 Many homes, schools, workplaces and churches are low-joy environments.
 This group of writers has a desire to spread joy in these environments so that people can grow healthy identities and improve the world around them.

 Dr. Jim Wilder and another group of authors (Friesen, Bierling, Koepcke and Poole) wrote a book before Joy Starts Here called The Life Model: Living from the Heart Jesus Gave You.
 It is a book about ideal states of human development.
-The Life Model also promotes joy as a healthy state of being and gives some simple ideas about how to start joy in your world.
+The Life Model gives some simple ideas about how to start joy in your world.
 I often share this list of ideas with my clients found on page 12 in The Life Model.

 - Building Joy